 Growing hunger crises in Afghanistan, Ethiopia top list

 People with disabilities account for 15 percent of the world’s population — over a billion people.
 Many face social, economic and cultural barriers that limit their access to full and effective participation in society.

 Changing food, changing habits: Labaladezy and Frankline’s Story

 Together, we can lead the way to a world where all children, families and communities have regular access to the food they need in order to lead healthy and dignified lives.

 CRS began working in Madagascar in 1962 to provide life-saving relief in the wake of natural and man-made emergencies and address issues of chronic poverty and injustice through innovative and sustainable development programs.

-The country program supports 10 large and small projects in the east, southeast and southwest regions of country with an annual budget of approximately $10 million per fiscal year, implemented by approximately 15 local partner organizations.
-This program is managed by about 70 national staff and four international staff and reaches an estimated 500,000 direct beneficiaries.
-CRS programming covers multiple sectors and serves poor and marginalized communities in over half of the geographic regions in the country.
+The country program supports multiple large and small projects in the east, southeast, southwest and deep south regions of the country with an annual budget of over $20 million per fiscal year, implemented by over 10 local partner organizations.
+This program is managed by over 600 national staff and 10 international staff and reaches an estimated 800,000 direct participants.
+CRS programming covers multiple sectors and serves poor and marginalized communities in several geographic regions in the country, depending on need.